-This article describes how to use the Mmcv.exe utility to manage clustered Microsoft Message Queuing resources from a Terminal server connection to a node of the cluster.
+How to use the Mmcv.exe utility to manage clustered Message Queuing resources

 In Microsoft Windows 2000, this behavior limits the ability to manage the clustered instance of the Message Queuing resource.
 In Windows 2000, you must manage the Message Queuing resource from a clustered command prompt that is connected to the console of the cluster.
 Terminal server sessions that are connected to the node or to the actual virtual computer cannot provide console access.